pranav3016/pdfchatbot/README.md

 # pdfchatbot
-PDF chatbot - Upload any pdf and ask questions from it
+PDF chatbot - Upload any pdf and ask questions from it.
+This repo is connected with jira.